Spalding–Rigdon theory of Book of Mormon authorship: Computer analysis

 Computer analyses of The Book of Mormon's authorship have resulted in conflicting results and dueling assertions about which methodologies yield the most reliable analyses.

-Early wordprint or computer studies led by the Mormon Foundation for Apologetic Information & Research claimed the Spalding–Rigdon theory had little support from such analysis.
-A 1990 study by Mormon John Hilton with non-Mormon colleagues at Berkeley concluded that the probability that Spalding was the sole author of the First Book of Nephi was less than 7.29 x 10^{−28} and less than 3 x 10^{−11} for the Book of Alma.
+Early stylometric studies of The Book of Mormon led by the Mormon Foundation for Apologetic Information & Research claimed the Spalding–Rigdon theory had little support from such analysis.
+A 1990 study by Mormon John Hilton with non-Mormon colleagues at Berkeley concluded that the probability that Spalding was the sole author of the First Book of Nephi was less than 7.29 × 10^{−28} and less than 3 × 10^{−11} for the Book of Alma.